6 More Leadership Guidelines for Turbulent Times

 Remember, Leaders Are Human, Too

 Crisis and turbulence bring out both the best and worst in each of us.
-When your organization is facing difficult times, you go through a lot.
-You may feel hurt, damaged, worried—and that’s just the tip of the emotional iceberg.
+When your organization is facing a turbulent time, you go through a lot.
+You may feel hurt, damaged, worried – and that’s just the tip of the emotional iceberg.
 Sometimes you won’t be at your best, although it is important for you, as the leader, to hold it together as much as possible.

 Think Like a Child

-The guideline to think like a child may seem out of place—how could that help, particularly during turbulent times?
-But when you think about it, children do not carry the same burdens as adults; they live in the moment and, especially when very young, are constantly playing (figure 3-1).
+The guideline to think like a child may seem out of place – how could that help, particularly during a turbulent time?
+But when you think about it, children do not carry the same burdens as adults; they live in the moment and, especially when very young, are constantly playing.
 They may sense your sadness or turmoil.
 They may even ask you about it.
 Children allow you to take the opportunity to see the big picture; they provide a goal for you to get through things.
 They simplify everything, and this allows you to stop overanalyzing and complicating matters.
-Soon they will be running around, playing their games.
+Soon, they will be running around, playing their games.
 Join them, the time will pass, and you will have a much-needed break.
 Try it.
 Live “in the moment” as children tend to do, and surrender to your playful inner child for a short period.
 This will remind you of the significance of taking time to tune out and not allow business to consume every moment.
 Work/life balance can still exist, even in a crisis.

 Take Care of Your Emotional, Physical, and Spiritual Well-Being